mvolkmann/blog/src/github/projects.md

 1. Browse a repository.
 1. Click the "Projects" tab.
-1. Press the "Create a project" button.
+1. Press the "New project" button.
 1. Enter a project board name.
 1. Optionally enter a project description.
 1. Optionally select a project template such as "Basic kanban".